stgl/pymccrgb/README.md

 **pymccrgb** is a Python package for multiscale curvature classification of point clouds with color features.
-It extends a popular classification method ([MCC lidar](https://sourceforge.net/p/mcclidar/wiki/Home/)) [[0]](#references) to point cloud datasets with multiple color channels, commonly produced in drone surveys.
-It can be used to extract points from the ground surface and vegetation in photogrammetric data for which multiple laser returns are not available.
+It extends a popular classification method ([MCC lidar](https://sourceforge.net/p/mcclidar/wiki/Home/)) [[0]](#references) to point cloud datasets with multiple color channels, such as those commonly produced in photogrammetric surveys using a drone or other platforms.
+It can be used to extract points from the ground surface and higher vegetation in data for which multiple laser returns are not available.

-It is intended for scientists in geomorphology, forest ecology, or planetary science who wish to classify points in datasets from structure from motion, stereo photogrammetry, or multi-spectral lidar.
+It is intended for scientists in geomorphology, forest ecology, or planetary science who wish to classify points structure from motion, stereo photogrammetry, or multi-spectral lidar datasets.

 ## Getting started